-- On 1st September 2020, the Government introduced the New Tax Amnesty Scheme and Extended the Dispute Settlement Process. - On 2nd September 2020, the Government introduced Solidarity Contribution on Employment and Pension Income. - The National Bank of Egypt announced a one-year savings deposit program with a 15% interest rate. - The Financial Regulatory Authority has announced an extension to 15th June for EGX listed companies to submit their financial statements for Q4 2019 (original deadline 30 April). - The exemption from the taxation of capital gains on securities listed on the Egyptian stock exchange (EGX) for Egyptian residents will be extended to 1 January 2022 (originally due to expire 17 May 2020). - The exemption from the taxation of capital gains on securities listed on the Egyptian stock exchange (EGX) for non-residents will be made permanent. - Withholding tax on dividends paid by companies listed on the EGX reduced from 10% to 5%. - From 25 March 2020, the Egyptian Ministry of Trade and Industry (the Foreign Trade Sector) put the following measures in place (i) documents, such as commercial invoices, would be accepted without being accredited by the Chambers of Commerce (this usually being a requirement) and (ii) certificates of origin would be accepted without authorization from the Egyptian Embassy abroad. - Stamp duty on transactions on the Egyptian stock exchange (EGX) will be reduced from 0.15% to 0.125% for non-residents. - Three-month extension for the payment of property taxes for companies in the industrial and tourism sector. - The grant of an "immediate" financing for the import of key commodities. - Trade between Egypt and Saudi Arabia to be done through trailers only without trucker by using RORO ships. - General Authority for Investment and Free Zones (GAFI) currently permits local companies to hold their meetings virtually via conference and/or video calls. - The EGX developed electronic trading support systems allowing remote access to several platforms, including customer coding, electronic membership system, financial solvency, and OMNI accounts. - Allocation of USD 6.35 billion to raise wages and pension - Provide 3-month tax relief for Real Estate taxes for tourism and industrial sectors; - A USD 2.7 billion loan was requested and granted by the IMF, as an emergency support; - Write-off EGP 17 billion from 226 distressed firms - Starting 1st July 2020 scheduled international flights and foreign tourists allowed to travel to resorts that have been least affected by the Coronavirus
+- The exemption from the taxation of capital gains on securities listed on the Egyptian stock exchange (EGX) for Egyptian residents will be extended to 1 January 2022 (originally due to expire 17 May 2020). - The exemption from the taxation of capital gains on securities listed on the Egyptian stock exchange (EGX) for non-residents will be made permanent. - Withholding tax on dividends paid by companies listed on the EGX reduced from 10% to 5%. - From 25 March 2020, the Egyptian Ministry of Trade and Industry (the Foreign Trade Sector) put the following measures in place - Documents, such as commercial invoices, would be accepted without being accredited by the Chambers of Commerce (this usually being a requirement) and - Certificates of Origin would be accepted without authorization from the Egyptian Embassy abroad. - Stamp duty on transactions on the Egyptian stock exchange (EGX) reduced from 0.15% to 0.125% for non-residents. - The grant of an "immediate" financing for the import of key commodities. - Trade between Egypt and Saudi Arabia to be done through trailers only without trucker by using RORO ships. - General Authority for Investment and Free Zones (GAFI) currently permits local companies to hold their meetings virtually via conference and/or video calls. - The EGX developed electronic trading support systems allowing remote access to several platforms, including customer coding, electronic membership system, financial solvency, and OMNI accounts. - Allocation of USD 6.35 billion to raise wages and pension - A USD 2.7 billion loan was requested and granted by the IMF, as an emergency support; - Write-off EGP 17 billion from 226 distressed firms - Starting 1st July 2020 scheduled international flights and foreign tourists allowed to travel to resorts that have been least affected by the Coronavirus